John McKendree Springer: Missionary service

-Upon his return to Africa in 1916, Rev. Springer became superintendent of the Congo Mission Conference, helping other medical missionaries, such as Dr. Arthur Lewis Piper, get acclimated.
+Upon his return to Africa in 1916, Springer became superintendent of the Congo Mission Conference, helping other medical missionaries, such as Dr. Arthur Lewis Piper, get acclimated.
 He returned to the U.S. in 1918 to work on the Centenary and Inter-Church World Movement projects.
-In 1920 he was appointed Superintendent of the Elisabethville-Luba District.
-In 1921 he was transferred to the Rhodesia Mission Conference to serve as Superintendent of the Mutumbara District.
-Another transfer occurred in 1924, when Springer joined the Congo Mission Conference a second time, again appointed Superintendent.
+In 1920, he was appointed Superintendent of the Elisabethville-Luba District.
+In 1921, he was transferred to the Rhodesia Mission Conference to serve as Superintendent of the Mutumbara District.
+Another transfer occurred in 1924, when Springer joined the Congo Mission Conference a second time, again appointed superintendent.
 During this time he was stationed at Panda-Likasi.
-A third furlough took place 1925-28, again returning to the U.S.
+A third furlough took place from 1925 to 1928, and he again returned to the U.S. In 1936, he was elected bishop for Africa, serving until his retirement in 1944.

+Both John and his wife were gifted and admired orators.
+They wrote books highlighting the needs and opportunities of Africa.
+They established the Methodist higher education for many of the African peoples and founded the Congo Institute.
+His wife Helen translated hymns and scriptures, and established Methodist girls' education.
+She translated and published a Shona grammar in 1905.